crispycret/cw-plus-walkthough/README.md

-# cw1-whitelist:
+# CW1 Whitelist:
-## Hypothosis:
-        I believe this contract is only used to set admins of the contract.
-        By itself this contract can only allow the publisher to set the admins.
-        Those admins can then mayber set an admin if they have high enough rights.
-        Admins can be added that cannot be removed and admins can be added that can be removed.

-## Conclusion:
+This contract allows admins of a contract to be set.
+If the contract variable `mutable=true` then admins can be added or removed.
+If `mutable=false` then the admins that were set at the instantiation of the contract will be the only admins allowed for this contract and `mutable` cannot be set to `true`

-# cw1-subkeys:
+# CW Subkeys:
-## Hypothosis:
-        This contract incorporate cw1-whitelist and has all its functionality.
+This contract incorporartes cw1-whitelist and therefore has all of the same functionality.
+It expands functionality by allowing allowances of a native token to be set by admins.
-        This contract implements the ability to move the native token `juno` around in the form of allowances.
-        Admins can set an allowance to another key.
-That key, if it is an admin can also set an allowance to another key.

-## Conclusion:
+#CW3 Fixed Multisig

+#CW3 Flex Multisig